skylight-hq/skylight.digital/pages/toolkits/data_sharing_playbook/08_appendix_b_linking_datasets.md

 Data linking or data matching is the process of combining two or more datasets.
 It allows program administrations to provide more integrated and client-friendly government services.

 Data linking also provides policy analysts and researchers a wider lens to draw insights and generate improvements to services.
-There are two ways to link datasets &mdash; deterministic and probabilistic.
+There are two ways to link datasets — deterministic and probabilistic.

 ## Deterministic data linking